CA Technologies: Equality and diversity

 CA Technologies was named one of the best companies for multicultural women by Working Mother Magazine for four consecutive years, from 2015 to 2018 as well as one of the 100 Best Companies from 2015 to 2017.
 The company was also awarded 4.3 of 5 stars by InHerSight as one of the Top 10 IT Companies for Women in 2017.
 In 2015 and 2016, Fatherly.com ranked CA as one of the Best Places to Work for New Dads.

-In 2018, CA was named a NAFE top company for executive women.
+In 2018, CA was named a National Association for Female Executives top company for executive women.
 CA was also included in the Bloomberg Gender-Equality Index (GEI) in 2018.

 In 2018, for the fourth consecutive year, the Human Rights Campaign Foundation ranked CA as one of the Best Places to Work for LGBTQ+ Equality.

 CA CEO Mike Gregoire is a signatory of the CEO Action for Diversity and Inclusion pledge.

 Work environments

 For four consecutive years, 2015–2018, CA was named by Computerworld as one of the Best Places to Work in IT.
 In 2017, it was named to the Forbes list of America's Best Employers and recognized with a STAR Award for Leadership and Innovation by the Technology Services Industry Association (TSIA).

 In 2018, CA was named to the Thomson Reuters World's Top 100 Technology companies and for six consecutive years has been the recipient of the NorthFace ScoreBoard Award from Customer Relationship Management Institute (CRMI).